Multi-Granular Node Pruning for Causal Circuit Discovery: Experimental Setup

+\textbf{Task Accuracy:} Based on task-specific metrics previously discussed we also compute task \textit{accuracy} by binarizing scores: positive scores map to 1, and non-positive scores to 0.

-For \textbf{distribution-level faithfulness}, we compute the Kullback-Leibler (KL) divergence between the full model's output logit distribution ($P_m$) and the pruned circuit's logit distribution ($P_c$):
+\textbf{Distribution-level faithfulness}, we compute the Kullback-Leibler (KL) divergence between the full model's output logit distribution ($P_m$) and the pruned circuit's logit distribution ($P_c$):

 where $\mathcal{V}$ is the vocabulary and $P$ represents the probability distribution over next tokens.
-This metric quantifies how closely the circuit reproduces the full model’s predictive distribution, unlike the earlier probability gap and logit difference metrics.
-Consequently, a lower value signifies a stronger fidelity to the full model’s behavior.
+This metric quantifies how closely the circuit reproduces the full model’s predictive distribution~\citep{bhaskar2024finding,conmy2023towards}.

-For all tasks, we measure the discovered circuit quality using KL divergence between the output logits of the orignal model and pruned circuit model, following the evaluation protocol of prior work.

-\textbf{Circuit Size Metrics.} We report circuit size across multiple granularities using four metrics: \textit{(1) Parameter count} - total parameters within active components; \textit{(2) Compression ratio} - the ratio of original to circuit parameters; \textit{(3) Sparsity by level} - percentage pruned at each granularity (layers, heads, neurons); and \textit{(4) Edge count comparison} - for edge-pruning methods, we convert our node-based circuits into equivalent edge counts for a fair comparison.
+\textbf{Circuit Size Metrics.} We report circuit size across multiple granularities using the following size metrics: \textit{(1) Sparsity by level} -- percentage pruned at each granularity (layers, heads, neurons). \textit{(2) Edge count comparison} -- we convert our node-based circuits into equivalent edge counts for fair comparison with edge-pruning baselines.

+As edge-pruning baselines do not natively report node-level results, and our method does not natively report edge-level results, we employ strict proxy checks to facilitate a fair comparison across granularities.
+For \textit{node sparsity of edge-pruning methods}, we consider a node pruned only if it is an ``island'' with no incoming or outgoing edges.
+For attention components, we count a node as part of the circuit only when its value stream is retained.
+We then perform a reverse Breadth-First Search (BFS) to remove all isolated islands, reporting only the surviving nodes.
+For \textit{edge sparsity of our method}, we report a conservative estimate by assuming all remaining nodes are fully connected.

-These metrics together provide a comprehensive view of circuit quality, measuring both faithfulness to the original model and preservation of task-specific capabilities while quantifying the achieved sparsity.
+Together, these metrics provide a comprehensive view of circuit quality, measuring both faithfulness to the original model and preservation of task-specific capabilities while quantifying sparsity at comparable granularities across methods.